Q & A

 Whats been the biggest freelancing lesson to date?

-If someone call you and insists they know everything you know, then 100% they know nothing and they're trying to make you comfortable enough to feed them information for free.
+If someone calls you and insists they know everything you know, then 100% they know nothing and they're trying to make you comfortable enough to feed them information for free.
 I don't like this strategy business people have, you know Google can tell you almost everything, right?